-n behalf of the Office of Internal Audit and Risk Assessment (OIARA), I am pleased to present the Fiscal Year 2016/17 Annual Report of Activities of the Office of Internal Audit and Risk Assessment.
+n behalf of the Office of Internal Audit and Risk Assessment (OIARA), I am pleased to present the Fiscal Year 2017/18 Annual Report of Activities of the Office of Internal Audit and Risk Assessment.
 The purpose of this report is to demonstrate accountability to the Board of Governors that the internal audit function is operating as intended.

-The report highlights accomplishments of the System's internal audit and risk assessment function and use of resources consistent with our approved fiscal year 2016/17 operating budget and work plan.
-The OIARA is governed by Board of Governors' Policy 1991-06-A: State System Audit Policy.
+The report highlights accomplishments of the State System's internal audit and risk assessment function and use of resources consistent with our approved fiscal year 2017/18 operating budget and work plan.
+The OIARA is governed by Board of Governors Policy 1991-06-A: State System Audit Policy.

-With support of the Board of Governors' Audit Committee, the System's chancellor, and presidential and executive leadership, the OIARA concluded a productive year.
-I would also like to acknowledge the dedication of departmental staff and their commitment to sustaining the mission of the OIARA.

-The OIARA carried out project assignments at all 14 State System universities and the Office of the Chancellor during the 2016/17 fiscal year.
-In addition to engagement clients, Audit Committee members are provided with final project reports as they occur.
+With support of the Board of Governors Audit and Compliance Committee, the System's chancellor, and presidential and executive leadership, the OIARA concluded a productive year.
+The OIARA carried out project assignments at State System universities and the Office of the Chancellor during the 2017/18 fiscal year.
+In addition to engagement clients, Audit and Compliance Committee members are provided with final project reports as they occur.
 Additionally, local Council of Trustee chairpersons are notified of OIARA completed projects relative to their respective institution.

-In summary, this year's work plan defined 30 projects.
-Eight engagements ongoing as of June 30, 2016, carried forward providing a total of 38 proposed projects for completion in the current fiscal year.
-Efforts resulted in the issuance of 21 reports reflective of assigned engagements, providing 61 recommendations requiring management response for the consideration of leadership to strengthen operations and enhance internal controls.
-Thirteen projects contained in the work plan were not fulfilled due to inadequate available staff hours or other extenuating circumstances.
-As of June 30, 2017, work remains underway on four work plan engagements anticipated to conclude early in the first quarter of fiscal year 2017/18.
+In summary, this year's work plan defined 28 projects.
+Seven engagements ongoing as of June 30, 2017, carried forward providing a total of 35 proposed projects for completion in the current fiscal year.
+Efforts resulted in the issuance of 23 reports reflective of work plan engagements, Nine projects contained in the work plan were not fulfilled due to inadequate available staff hours or other extenuating circumstances.
+As of June 30, 2018, work remains underway on three work plan engagements anticipated to conclude early in the first quarter of fiscal year 2018/19.

-In addition to defined work plan responsibilities, the OIARA assumed six special project assignments.
-Special projects supplement OIARA workload and arise from requests to address current needs, evaluate and assess specific matters, and perform investigations of credible accusations.
-As of June 30, 2017, work concluded on three of the six special projects with the issuance of final reports.
-The three remaining projects are anticipated to conclude early in the first quarter of fiscal year 2017/18.
+In addition to defined work plan responsibilities, the OIARA assumed thirteen special project assignments arising from requests to address current needs, evaluate and assess specific matters, and perform investigations of credible accusations.
+As of June 30, 2018, final correspondence was issued for nine of the thirteen special projects.
+The four remaining projects are anticipated to conclude early in the first quarter of fiscal year 2018/19.
+From completed work plan and special projects, 58 recommendations that required a management response were provided to leadership addressing operations and enhanced internal controls.